Winter Weather Guide

 - Vehicles cannot remain parked on streets, public roads or public property for more than 24 hours at a time.

-- Parking is prohibited in the downtown area between 2-4 a.m.; watch for posted signs.
+- Parking is prohibited in the downtown area between 2-4 a.m.; these areas are marked with signs.

-- Vehicles parked in violation of these ordinances make it difficult to effectively clean and clear city streets and are subject to tickets and towing.
+- Vehicles parked in violation of these ordinances are subject to tickets and towing.
 (City Code, Chapter 5, Article 4)

 - Any vehicle cited for parking violations three times within 30 days may be towed on the issuance of the third ticket.